 8 - Some Very Silly Myths

-The whole idea that clipped or flat topped waves have "little bits of DC" is complete nonsense, as is the even sillier idea that a cone is somehow rendered stationary whenever the drive wave is flat topped.
+The whole idea that clipped or flat topped waves have 'little bits of DC' is complete nonsense, as is the even sillier idea that a cone is somehow rendered stationary whenever the drive waveform is flat topped.

 This naïve corollary to the clipping myth is also utterly wrong (see Figure 3).
-Since average power over time is what heats and burns a voice coil - a larger amp is always potentially more hazardous to a speaker.
-The popularity of 1000 watt plus per channel amplifiers relies on this complete nonsense being believed by a great many folk in pro audio.
+Average power over time is what heats and burns a voice coil - so a larger amp is always potentially more hazardous to a speaker.
+The popularity of 1000 watt plus per channel amplifiers relies on this complete nonsense being believed by a great many folk in audio.

 It should hardly require any explanation - if you replace a smaller amp that is clipping with a bigger one that eliminates that clipping, then average power output must go up.
 This is shown clearly in Figure 3.

-Some famous US speaker makers (e.g. Bose and JBL) have discovered how to prevent speaker failures and dramatically improve the input power ratings at the same time.
+Some famous US speaker makers (e.g. Bose and JBL, but there are others) have discovered how to prevent speaker failures and dramatically improve the input power ratings at the same time.
 Impossible you say?
 Actually, it is dead easy.